 FeaturePeek Teams fits into your CI pipeline

-making it easy for your reviewers to leave great feedback.
+and makes it easy for reviewers to leave feedback.

 Get implementation feedback from stakeholders sooner

 Collect feedback from all stakeholders faster by sharing a link to review visually before code review.